 The table above projects taxable value increment captured by the Zone over the remainder of its duration, if all taxing entities continue participation.
 Due to differences in policies regarding exemptions and tax abatements, the captured increment differs among the three jurisdictions.
-Captured value projections assume a 3.39% annual value appreciation rate for existing development, based on estimates by economist Dr. Ray Perryman and do not take into account future investments.
+Captured value projections assume a 3.39 2.5% annual value appreciation rate for existing development, based on estimates actual by economist Dr. Ray Perryman property value growth and do not take into account future investments.